How to open OLC flight tracks in

 To open and view a flight on Google Earth one has to first log in as a member and then either open the desired file directly or after having downloaded it from OLC.
 Upon double clicking on the kml-file of the flight the map opens automatically under Google Earth.

-parts of the flight can then be studied under any observation angle,
+Earth, selected parts of the flight can then be studied under any

 The main limitation of this representation is that the flights are presently only shown in space and time.
 Other flight parameters, such as the flight velocity, vario readings or the wind situation, which can for instance be color coded in the flight track of SeeYou, cannot be displayed, at least for the time being.
 Despite its limitations the KML-representations of OLC seem to be the best available today.
 Different other IGC to KML converters are however offered on the Internet and the future will certainly bring further improvements.